Welcome to my Q & A! These are my honest answers to common and sometimes difficult questions.

 If you enjoyed this blog post and would like to get your hands on 20 FREE interactive wedding planning tools that every couple needs, please take a moment to access them here.

 Let’s hangout!
 I wanna hear about your love story!Schedule a virtual or in-person discovery meetup!

 For more options, visit my “Let’s Connect” page.

 I am San Antonio’s most unique wedding photographer.
 I specialize in a 10-day image delivery, same-day prints, same-day slideshows, Italian handcrafted wedding albums and I have a mobile meeting space.

 I am a full-time, internationally-awarded and WPPI-C certified professional wedding and senior photographer based in South Texas near San Antonio.
 I offer a premier and personal service coupled with an unforgettable photography experience.
 I cater to clients who appreciate quality photography and help them to create family heirlooms that will last for generations.

 I started Ata-Girl Photography Co., LLC in 2010.
 I firmly believe that the unique set of circumstances I have faced in life has prepared me to take a personal and genuine interest in my photography clients.
 I enjoy documenting the important milestones and captivating moments in people’s lives.
 I love being a part of people’s journey and consider myself privileged to document their legacies.

-The post, Question and Answers from a Pro, Part 1, first appeared on Ata-Girl Photography Co.’s website and blog.
+The post, Q&A Blog #1, first appeared on Ata-Girl Photography Co.’s website and blog.
 Please feel free to comment here, or share this post with your friends via Facebook, Twitter or Pinterest.
 Please email me if you have any questions about this article or want to share a neat idea for a future blog post with me.